 The Executive Director of the Board of Higher Education, with the concurrence of the Chair, is authorized to employ and fix the compensation of such professional, clerical, and other staff (including consultants) as deemed necessary, on a full- or part-time basis.
-Compensation is to be within the respective salary classifications and salary ranges herein set forth and within the constraints of the appropriations and grants available.
-Salary ranges to be utilized for civil service classifications are subject to approval by the State Universities Civil Service System.
+Compensation is to be within the respective salary classifications and salary ranges herein set forthand within the constraints of the appropriations and grants available.